AdamLangevin/meReact/README.md

 🔎 **Nx is a set of Extensible Dev Tools for Monorepos.**

-I am using this as an exorcize to learn React, Nx, and type script.
+I am using this as an exorcise to learn React, Nx, and type script.

 ## Adding capabilities to your workspace